 It was hard readjusting to school.
 The first week was tough as I had “forgotten” how to be a student.
-By the next week, it was a bit better and the regular medical student taunt during ward rounds and clinical activities made me a student by force.
+By the next week, it was a bit better, and the regular medical student taunts during ward rounds and clinical activities made me a student by force.

 Asides from adjusting, trying to figure out content posting schedules was hard too.
 Ideally creating content ahead of time helped me stay consistent, but in between school’s unpredictable schedule and just needing time to read and even sleep, it was tough.

-I got around to 2-3 times a week posting on IG and Titkok.
-My priority was also sending my weekly newsletters and churning out new blog posts.
+I got around 2-3 times a week posting on IG and Titkok.
+My priority was sending my weekly newsletters and churning out new blog posts.

-This month I had my first international PR collaboration from TikTok with JUNOCO– a skincare brand committed to normalizing and celebrating skin with flaws and all.
+This month, I had my first international PR collaboration from TikTok with JUNOCO- a skincare brand committed to normalizing and celebrating skin with flaws.

-Afterward, it was a slow countdown to my third rotation exams.
-If I count how many times I was asked if this was the final exam!
+Afterwards, it was a slow countdown to my third rotation exams.
+Count how many times I was asked if this was the final exam!
 That’s the thing with med school.
 There are lots of exams!

 November was bittersweet.
 For my health, school, and content creation.
 Even my walk with God.
 I thought the prior months had some tough days, but November was something else.

-December was an interesting month.
+December was an exciting month.
 I felt like I was living two lives with grief and joy.
-Someday I’ll talk about the grief aspect when I’m ready.
+Someday, I’ll talk about the grief aspect when I’m ready.

-I finished my 3rd clinical rotation exam this month and now it’s a countdown to the last lap!
-It was also this month, I hosted my first giveaway in collaboration on Instagram with Paxo Beauty.
+I finished my 3rd clinical rotation exam this month, and now it’s a countdown to the last lap!
+This month, I hosted my first giveaway in collaboration with Paxo Beauty on Instagram.

-Another highlight was getting a collaboration from TikTok again which is my first paid deal!
+Another highlight was getting a collaboration from TikTok again, which was my first paid deal!
 I went from being clueless to putting myself out there with creating and even learning how to pitch and negotiate.
-There’s still a lot of work to be done in this regard, but going from point zero to 10 is growth and you can’t imagine how good it felt!
+There’s still a lot of work to be done in this regard, but going from point zero to 10 is growth, and you can’t imagine how good it felt!

 The week leading up to Christmas was stressful and rewarding.
-I attended my first content creator meet up and it was definitely a highlight!
-My friends got engaged and another friend of mine hosted her birthday party on Christmas eve.
+I attended my first content creator meet, and it was a highlight!
+My friends got engaged, and another hosted her birthday party on Christmas Eve.

-I got home on Christmas day and aside from the chores, I have enjoyed being with my family!
-In between, I attended a games night with some of my friends and it was great to see adults acting like kids with no care in the world even if it was for a few hours.
+I got home on Christmas day, and aside from the chores, I enjoyed being with my family!
+In between, I attended a games night with some of my friends, and it was great to see adults acting like kids with no care in the world, even if it was for a few hours.